 Performance

-Guez’s performances have been presented at institutions including the Centre Pompidou, Princeton University Art Museum, the American Colony Archive, and the KW Institute for Contemporary Art.
+Guez’s performances have been presented at institutions including the Centre Pompidou, Princeton University Art Museum, the American Colony Archive, and KW Institute for Contemporary Art.

-Archives, Education & Public Programs
+Archives, Research & Public Initiatives

 Exhibitions